10.03.2026

-Sumo collaborates with Arm to evaluate mobile gaming performance on new AI-enabled chips
+Sumo has formed a collaboration with Arm to evaluate mobile game performance on innovative AI-driven chips

 Picture of an Arm system-on-a-chip